molecule-generator-collection/ChatChemTS/README.md

 # ChatChemTS

-ChatChemTS is an open-source LLM-based GUI application for using an AI-based molecule generator, ChemTSv2.
+ChatChemTS is an open-source LLM-based web application for using an AI-based molecule generator, ChemTSv2.

 ## Quick Start